emreokcular/emreokcular.github.io/art/books.md

 * A Short History of Philosophy - Nigel Warburton
 * The Defining Decade - Meg Jay
 * Incognito - David Eagleman
-* The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness - Morgan Housel
-* A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing - Burton G. Malkiel
 * Talking to Strangers - Malcolm Gladwell
 * Predictably Irrational, Revised and Expanded Edition: The Hidden Forces That Shape Our Decisions - Dan Ariely
 * How To Win Friends And Influence People - Dale Carnegie